 These include the sea’s rare buoyancy, caused by the high concentration of salt levels.
 This allows you to float effortlessly along the water, without needing to swim.
 The hypersalinity along with high temperature can be another example of extreme environments all found in one incredible place.
 In addition, the sea’s floor contains mineral-rich mud that has many healing qualities.

 Visiting the Dead Sea is a fun and relaxing experience.
 The shore is lined with many luxury hotels, health and wellness resorts, and spas.
-Alternatively, you can stay in the neighbouring desert oasis of Ein Gedi, or travel by car from Jerusalem or Tel Aviv.
+Alternatively, you can stay in the neighboring desert oasis of Ein Gedi, or travel by car from Jerusalem or Tel Aviv.

 The highest point on Earth

 The highest point on Earth is, of course, the peak of Mount Everest – one of the most extreme environmental conditions on the planet.
 However, this list is restricted to places that you can actually visit.
-You can ‘visit’ the peak of Mount Everest but it’s a gruelling and potentially fatal task.
+You can ‘visit’ the peak of Mount Everest but it’s a grueling and potentially fatal task.

 However, if you feel like a challenge, then at 29,028, Mount Everest is certainly an extreme environment.

 Cerro El Pital, El Salvador

 The highest place on Earth that we recommend you visit is Cerro El Pital on the border of El Salvador.
 At 8,957 ft above sea level, Cerro El Pital is the highest point in Salvadoran territory, and one of the most popular tourists draws in El Salvador.